SwanseaUniversityMedical/concept-library/README.md

 2. Follow the steps above if you have not already built the images
 3. Navigate to the `concept-library/docker/` folder
 4. Set up the environment variables within `./env/live.compose.env`
-5. In the terminal, run `docker build -f ./development/dockerfiles/web/live.Dockerfile -t cll/app --build-arg server_name=localhost ..`
+5. In the terminal, run `docker build -f ./docker/app/Dockerfile -t cll/app --build-arg server_name=localhost ..`
-6. Finally, run `docker-compose -p cll -f docker-compose.dev.yaml --profile live up` (append `-d` as an argument to run in background)
+6. Finally, run `docker compose -p cll -f docker-compose.dev.yaml --profile live up` (append `-d` as an argument to run in background)
 7. Open a browser and navigate to `localhost:8005` to access the application

 #### Using Mailhog